Le Réveillon in France for Christmas Eve and a Roasted Fig Recipe

 Since many of the dinner guests have fasted throughout the day, the meal is supposed to invigorate them, even though many dishes are decadent and hearty.
 The full meal often starts with appetizers like caviar, foie gras, escargot, coquilles Saint Jacques (scallops), and oysters — showing right from the start that this is gourmet food from start to finish!

-Next, the main dishes traditionally feature roasted meat or game, like guinea fowl or roast turkey with chestnut stuffing (although in some parts of France, fish is more traditional as a main course).
+Next, the main dishes traditionally feature roasted meat (like this honey roasted pork) or game, like guinea fowl or roast turkey with chestnut stuffing (although in some parts of France, fish is more traditional as a main course).